rickapps/upload-multiple-images/README.md

 - Entity Framework Core 6.01 Code First

 ### Installation:
+1. Clone and build the project
-1. From the Visual Studio 2022 menu, select:
+2. From the Visual Studio 2022 menu, select:
 *Tools->NuGet Package Manager->Package Manager Console*
-2. Enter the following two commands into the console:
+3. Enter the following two commands into the console:
 > Add-Migration Initial
 >
 > Update-Database